Checks, parks, mail — How federal shutdown would impact NJ

 - Death benefit payments to families of deceased service members may be delayed, as reported by the Washington Post, but VA hospitals (two main campuses in East Orange and the Lyons section of Bernards, plus other facilities) remain open.

 - National parks will be shuttered.
 New Jersey officially has nine of them, though trails and other areas that cover several states also include New Jersey.
 Still, this means Morristown Historical Park, the Paterson Great Falls, and Thomas Edison’s home will be closed to visitors.
-Ellis Island will likely close, as well as the Delaware Water Gap recreation area.
+New York state is picking up the tab for the Statue of Liberty and Ellis Island to remain open for the duration of the shutdown.

 - Federal loan and permit applications (and those for passports and visas) will be put on hold.
 This, of course, includes small business loans and mortgage approvals.